v1k70rk4/ha-samsungtv-smart/README.md

 ### Deprecated configuration parameters

 Deprecated parameters were used by old integration version.
-Are still valid but normally are automatically imported in application option, so after import should be removed from `configuration.yaml`.
+Are still valid but normally are automatically imported in application options and not used anymore, so after first import can be removed from `configuration.yaml`.

 - **source_list:**<br/>
 (json)(Optional)<br/>